cpbotha/cpbotha.github.io/content/posts/2021/whv-232-side-project-smorgasbord/index.md

 I'm happy to report that I got my second Pfizer shot at the start of this month, at the Somerset West Town Hall.

-The whole procedure took 30 minutes, from when I entered the frontdoor, until I exited after the 15 minute wait in the side-effect area with friend LM, at which point I unfortunately jammed my shoulder on an inconveniently positioned aloe branch, an event that under normal circumstances would not even have been worth a mention, were it not for the fact that I was wearing my fortunately
+The whole procedure took 30 minutes, from when I entered the front door, until I exited after the 15 minute wait in the side-effect area with friend LM, at which point I unfortunately jammed my shoulder on an inconveniently positioned aloe branch, an event that under normal circumstances would not even have been worth a mention, were it not for the fact that I was wearing my fortunately